Ilanchz/Ilanchezhiyan/README.md

 ### Task Manager (React, Tailwind, MongoDB)

-Manage your tasks efficiently with this web app built using React.js and Tailwind CSS, powered by a MongoDB.
+Manage your tasks efficiently with this web app built using React.js and Tailwind CSS, powered by MongoDB.

 [GitHub Repository](https://github.com/Ilanchz/Task-Manager)